iabhinav108/STUDEX/README.md

 # STUDEX: The University Address Book
 ---

 **STUDEX**: University Address Book application built using C++.
-This project was developed as part of the academic coursework for the course **CSET:202 Data Structures Using C++** at an educational institution.
+This project was developed as part of the academic coursework for the course **CSET:202 Data Structures Using C++** at Bennett University.

 ## Features